hleb-straltsou-by/Hotel/README.md

 - information about users of the system is stored in the database;

-- use a set of threads to access the database.
+- use a set of threads to access the database;